 Mike Watson, Chief Executive Officer

-Lucy Ndirangu, Chief Administrative Officer
+Lucy Ndirangu, Chief Administration and Operations Officer

-Edward Ndiritu, Head of Anti-Poaching
+Edward Ndiritu, Anti-Poaching

-John Pameri, Head of General Security
+John Pameri, General Security

 Georgina Domberger, International Executive Director